 - Distance from a water source

-- The size of the home and cost to rebuild
+- The size of the home and the cost to rebuild

 Who is setting these rates?

-The Federal Emergency Management Agency has developed new flood insurance rates using a variety of data sources.
-The data, according to a Congressional Research Service summary, takes into consideration existing NFIP map data, NFIP policy and claims data, United States Geological Survey 3-D elevation data, National Oceanographic and Atmospheric Administration (NOAA) storm surge data, as well as U.S. Army Corps of Engineers datasets.
+FEMA developed the new flood insurance rates using various data sources.
+The data, according to a Congressional Research Service summary, take into consideration existing NFIP map data, NFIP policy and claims data, the United States Geological Survey 3-D elevation data, National Oceanographic and Atmospheric Administration (NOAA) storm surge data, as well as U.S. Army Corps of Engineers datasets.

 While FEMA collects the data and sets the rates, policies are sold via the National Flood Insurance Program.
-FEMA underwrites flood insurance coverage and administers the NFIP in partnership with the federal government, as well as the property insurance industry and state and local officials.
+FEMA underwrites flood insurance coverage and administers the NFIP in partnership with the federal government, the property insurance industry and state and local officials.

-The NFIP is currently the largest single-line insurance program in the country with more than 5 million policyholders across the country and roughly $1.3 trillion in flood insurance coverage on the books.
+The NFIP is currently the largest single-line insurance program in the country with more than 5 million policyholders nationwide and roughly $1.3 trillion in flood insurance coverage on the books.

 Does anything stay the same under Risk Rating 2.0?

-There are a couple of major components of NFIP policies that are not changing.
+A couple of significant components of NFIP policies haven’t changed.
 Under Risk Rating 2.0, the requirement to purchase flood insurance if your home is in a high-risk flood area or a Special Flood Hazard Area stays the same.
-In addition, lenders still have the right to require flood insurance on properties they hold a mortgage on if they feel there is a flood risk.
+In addition, lenders still have the right to require flood insurance on properties they hold a mortgage on if they deem it a flood risk.

-- Hawaii: 87% of NFIP policyholders will see a premium increase.
+- Hawaii: 87% of all NFIP policyholders will see a premium increase.

 - Texas: 86% will see an increase.